May 5, 2026

 Design, product development, sourcing, and vendors often work in different systems.
 A centralized tech pack keeps everyone connected to the same version of the truth.

-Comments, revisions, and approvals stay in one place, reducing back-and-forth and making decisions traceable.
+Comments, revisions, and approvals stay in one place, so teams can move through the production process with clarity and fewer misunderstandings.

 What Does a Tech Pack Include?

-A tech pack is not just one document.
+A tech pack is rarely a single page.
 It’s a full set of pages that explains every detail of a style, from the first sketch to the last step in packaging.
 Each section has a specific role in guiding the manufacturing process and reducing the risk of mistakes.

 Here’s what should be included in a complete pack: